Women's Guide to Negotiating a Commercial Lease

 Negotiable terms include the length of the lease, free rent, smaller security deposits, and concessions for the tenant upgrading the space.
 Other areas typically negotiated in commercial leases include lower rent, caps on rent and "load" increases, and reduced or eliminated fees.

-When there is absolutely no room for negotiation, you immediately know two things: Your landlord is unreasonable and you can probably do better elsewhere.
+When there is absolutely no room for negotiation, you immediately know two things: Your landlord is unreasonable, and you can probably do better elsewhere.

-What Insurance Coverage Does the Lease Require?
+What Insurance Coverage Is Required?

 Moving from a home-based business to a "brick and mortar" space will increase the cost to insure your business because, in addition to your own insurance needs, your landlord will probably require you to purchase insurance to protect them as well.
 As long as you occupy the space, you will need insurance coverage, which becomes a fixed expense along with your other rent expenses.